srcagency/sane-object/README.md

 Validates an object against a list of parameters:
 - keys: max number of total keys in object (and nested objects)
 - depth: max depth in the object
+- keyLength: max number of characters in a key (or nested object keys)

 ## Installation